MARK TUNNICLIFFE - CONTENT, CAMPAIGNS AND BRAND WRITER

 Client: DEC APPEAL - Disasters emergencies Committee

-Job: Concepts and copy - Annual Review - The DEC is the world's largest emergency relief coordination organisation.
+Job: Concept and copy - Annual Review - The DEC is the world's largest emergency relief coordination organisation.
 This was the year of the Tsunami and a huge refugee crisis in Darfur, Sudan.
 The theme, ' a very big year', was not hard to come by.
 We created graphic timelines across two spreads, delivering bite-sized chunks of commentary on the DEC's activity worldwide.
 (Design: Paul Gallagher / PGA)

 Client: Oxfam GB